Anawalt Logo

 Each bin is made from California redwood or sequoia, which are the most moisture and insect-resistant wood species grown in North America.
 It’s a long-term relationship. . . this wood won’t decay for more than 15 years.

-Known under various common names such as redworm, brandling worm, panfish worm, trout worm, tiger worm, red wiggler worm, etc., eisenia fetida is a species of earthworm adapted to decaying organic material.
+Known under various common names such as redworm, brandling worm, panfish worm, trout worm, tiger worm, red wiggler worm, etc., Eisenia fetida is a species of earthworm adapted to decaying organic material.
 These worms thrive in rotting vegetation, compost, and manure.

 They have groups of bristles (called setae) on each segment that move in and out to grip nearby surfaces as the worms stretch and contract their muscles to push themselves forward or backward.